OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 }
 ```

-The following section describes how to do fingerprint authentication using an asymmetric key pair.
+The following describes how to do fingerprint authentication using an asymmetric key pair.

 To implement fingerprint authentication using asymmetric cryptography, first create a signing key using the `KeyPairGenerator` class, and enroll the public key with the server.
 You can then authenticate pieces of data by signing them on the client and verifying the signature on the server.
 A detailed example for authenticating to remote servers using the fingerprint API can be found in the [Android Developers Blog](https://android-developers.googleblog.com/2015/10/new-in-android-samples-authenticating.html "Authenticating to remote servers using the Fingerprint API").